StarRocks/starrocks/docs/sql-reference/sql-functions/aggregate-functions/count.md

 +------+----------+----------+------------+
 ~~~

-Example 1：Count the number of rows in table `test`.
+Example 1: Count the number of rows in table `test`.

 ~~~Plain
     select count(*) from test;